DamnWidget/anaconda.developers.docs/architecture/the_anaconda_worker_system.md

 It register each window in a self managed workers list for each Sublime Text 3 window that contains Python code, the worker can be local or remote so it make us able to use JsonServers in remote systems or in vagrant boxes for example.

-When a worker is stablished and a JsonServe is started, it register a JsonClient instance and connects it to the JsonServer and start registering callbacks.
+When a worker is established and a JsonServe is started, it register a JsonClient instance and connects it to the JsonServer and start registering callbacks.

 The worker checks for JsonSever healthy in every moment reloading or starting new servers as required, it is responsible of kill old JsonServers and start new ones on project or `python_interpeter` switches.